sahnsookyung/TEDD/README.md

 * Run ```make html``` to generate the HTML version of the documentation.
 The documentation will be found in `docs/build/html`, and can be viewed in `index.html`.

 ## Testing
 Pytest was used to test the environment, the user can run the tests from the project root directory.
+You can run the test calling `pytest` which will run the tests.
+In linux, the render method will likely fail, but on Windows it works fine.